mmontone/neo4cl/README.md

 ## Short description:

+From the [Neo4J website](http://neo4j.com/): "Neo4j is a highly scalable native graph database."

+Graph databases emphasise the relationships between things, and the information to be found there, in contrast to the relational focus on the things themselves.
+They are typically much more flexible in their definitions of things than RDBMSes, which fits well with Lisp's fluid approach to functionality.

+Neo4J is a very popular graph database that scales well.
+It implements a property graph, which means you can assign attributes to relationships as well as to nodes, and its query language (Cypher) is very expressive.
+It's an excellent transactional database which satisfies the ACID model, in contrast to something like RDF, which is better suited to data warehousing where responsiveness is traded off for more semantic richness.

-A very simple library that takes care of sending Cypher queries to a Neo4J server, and decoding the responses into something useful for processing in CL.
-Aims at compliance with Neo4J 3.0 via the HTTP API.
+Neo4CL is very simple library that takes care of sending Cypher queries to a Neo4J server, and then decoding the responses into something useful for processing in CL.
+The queries and their responses take the form of alists.
+This library aims at compliance with Neo4J 3.0 via the HTTP API, based on the documentation in the [Neo4J developer manual](http://neo4j.com/docs/developer-manual/current/#http-api-index), and is intended as something to build applications on, more than for interactive use.

 ### What it does

-- sends queries to a Neo4J server, and returns its responses
+- transforms alists into queries, sends them to a Neo4J server, and returns its responses as alists
 - very basic error reporting